Teacher Mpamire: Background and education

 Ssegujja was born in Mukono Town, on 27 September 1983.
 After attending Bbowa Primary School, he was admitted to Greenlight High School, in Zana, along Kampala–Entebbe Road.
-He obtained his High School Diploma from Greenlight High School.
+He obtained his diploma from Greenlight High School.

 He holds a Bachelor of Education degree from Makerere University, Uganda's oldest and largest public university.
 He was sponsored by President Yoweri Museveni to study in the Program in Comedy Performing and Writing at the American Comedy Institute, in New York City.

 Career

 As a teacher

 In real life, Ssegujja is a teacher at Standard High School in Zana, approximately 10 km, southwest of the city centre of Kampala.
 While there, he had the opportunity to teach alongside Arthur Mpamire, his former European History teacher at Greenlight High, on whom he based his stage name and character.

 As a comedian

 His performances have seen him stage shows in Uganda, Zambia, Malawi, Kenya, Tanzania and other African countries.
 In 2016, Teacher Mpamire was named "discovery of year" at the Africa Youth Awards held in Accra, Ghana.
-He is also part of the Fun Factory cast in their weekly comedy shows at the National Theatre, in Kampala.
+He is also part of the Fun Factory Uganda cast in their weekly comedy shows at the National Theatre, in Kampala.